evilsocket/shellz/README.md

 Run the command `id` on `machineA` and `machineB`:

     shellz -run id -on 'machineA, machineB'

+Run the command `id` on shells of group `web`:

+    shellz -run id -on web

 Run the command `uptime` on every shell and append all outputs to the `all.txt` file: